How do You Break in A Pair of Soccer Cleats? 7 Tips and Ways

 How can you make soccer cleats fit better?

-If the soccer cleats you have don’t fit well and you don’t have an option to return them, you can either try to shrink or stretch them out.
+If the soccer cleats you have don’t fit well and you don’t have the option to return them, you can either try to shrink or stretch them.

-What are the best type of soccer cleats to wear?
+What are the best types of soccer cleats to wear?